cvmiller/v6disc/README.md

 With [RFC 7217](https://tools.ietf.org/html/rfc7217) (A Method for Generating Semantically Opaque Interface Identifiers with IPv6 Stateless Address Autoconfiguration (SLAAC)) the GUA is more random (e.g. Mac OSX Sierra, aka 10.12).
 Because RFC 7217 GUA addresses are not guessable, `v6disc.sh` uses the local GUA to discover them (as of version 1.3)

-If multiple interfaces are detected, script will query each interface, good for running on routers (tested on OpenWRT 17.01.4 & 18.06.1)
+If multiple interfaces are detected, script will query each interface, good for running on routers (tested on OpenWRT 17.01.4 & 18.06.1, 19.07.7, & 20.02.1)

+Some hosts (most notably Windows) will not respond to a multicast ping (to FF02:1).
+When running `v6disc.sh` on a router, the script will also use neighbour table detection, finding any hosts which send traffic through the router.
+Use `-n` option to disable neighbour table detection (as of version 2.3)

 #### Why Bash?
 Bash is terrible at string handling, why write this script in bash?
 Because I wanted it to run on my router (OpenWRT), and just about every where else, with the minimal amount of dependencies.
 It is possible to run Python on OpenWRT, but Python requires more storage (more packages) than just bash.